 Application Requirements and Deadlines

-In The Graduate School at Loyola University Chicago, there are three degrees to consider related to public policy and affairs.
-Please indicate the degree to which you are applying or whether you are applying for a dual degree.
+In The Graduate School at Loyola University Chicago, there are four degrees to consider related to public policy and affairs.
 Follow the link to the right of this page to begin your application.

 Master of Arts (MA) in Urban Affairs and Master of Public Policy (MPP) Applicant Supporting Documents

 The following supporting documents must be submitted for the MA in Urban Affairs and MPP degree programs.
-You have the option of mailing the supporting documents to the office of Graduate & Professional Enrollment Management (GPEM) or applying online through GPEM.
+You can submit all materials by applying online through GPEM.
+All degree programs listed here are found under the College of Arts and Sciences.
 Applicants with an undergraduate GPA below 3.0 can only be admitted on probation.
 A minimum GPA of 2.7 is required.

 - Official transcripts of all undergraduate and any graduate work.
 Transcripts must verify completion of a bachelor's degree.